 U.S. Government Awards $9.48 Million After Verdict Found FAA Largely Responsible For Crash

-In investigating the crash, our attorneys uncovered several factors they were certainhad played a major role.
+In investigating the crash, our attorneys uncovered several factors they were certain had played a major role.
 The accident occurred when the tower was closed for renovations.
 Air Traffic Controllers at JIA were operating out of an ill-equipped temporary tower.
 This tower did not include standard weather equipment, including radar and weather-measuring instruments.
 Controllers were communicating via the “walkie-talkie” feature of their cellular phones with other controllers in a separate building and providing only infrequent weather updates.

 A U.S. District Court Judge ruled that the Air Traffic Controllers were negligent by failing to provide the pilot with current weather conditions and attributed the majority of the fault for the crash to the FAA.
-The Federal Government paid the families involved a total of $9.48 million as settlement in this wrongful death case.
+The Federal Government paid the families involved a total of $9.48 million settlement in this wrongful death case.